-Plan in a manner that is favorable to keep your subjects enrolled for the duration of entire research, as it is well known that 70% of clinical trials fail due to poor recruitment planning.
+Plan in a manner that is favorable to keep your subjects enrolled for the duration of the entire research, as it is well known that 70% of clinical trials fail due to poor recruitment planning.

 Today, biotechnology is exploring ways to stopgap these very issues by bringing in investigators who are well-versed in the process of recruitment and retention of the subject/patient in order to draw accurate conclusions.
 You should develop the capacity to be able to process clinical sites based on qualitative and quantitative data available and human resource management.
 It is important to assume leadership of the whole operation as a way to introduce a culture of responsibility toward the clinical research trial at the site.

 In summary, we must take stock of the critical issues faced by health investigators, whether they are related to funds/grants (i.e., funds are running out, the government is cutting costs) or research getting expensive.

 Our education system needs to address changing realities by adopting mental engagement tools.
 Fresh minds must break away from confirmation bias and institutional conformity and must be harvested to develop a unique and solution-based outlook.
 Scientific education and training ought to be done away with the outdated investigative framework, and bring in plans to establish vastly expanded interdisciplinary knowledge.

 Incentives have wrong placements on the career trajectory graph further discouraging honest inquiry into the relevant area of interest by up-and-coming investigators.

 - Alpert, J.S.
 (2014, May).
 Standing on the Shoulders of Giants.
 The American Journal of Medicine, 127(5), 359-360. https://doi.org/10.1016/j.amjmed.2014.01.006